 Once they have a picture, they can use newspaper, card board, boxes, empty paper towel rolls and/or etc. to build it to the size and shape they want.
 You might need to help them look at the basic shapes for the body, head and legs.
 If they need help, show them how to bunch up the newspaper to give it some shape like making a paper snowball.

 Start with the body; ask them if they sees how the shape of the body is kind of an oval.
 Let them make the shape by crinkling paper to form a ball, then adding to it.
-Once they have the basic shape, and if they need help, show them how to secure it with masking tape.
+Once they have the basic shape, show them how to secure it with masking tape.

-When she has the body assembled, they can add details like teeth, fins, forehead wrinkles or whatever they would like.
+When they have the body assembled, they can add details like teeth, fins, forehead wrinkles or whatever they would like.
 For some of the details they might use toothpicks or card board cut into whatever shape they want.
-Be sure to let them know to make it big enough to have an area to tape down.
+Be sure to let them know to make the body part big enough to have an area to tape down.

-Once the pieces are taped together, have them check to see if the model is balanced so it is able to stand in place.
-Sometimes it won’t be able to stand at this point, but as they apply the paper mâché and it gets sturdier, be aware of how it stands and help them, if they need it, make adjustments to make it stand.
-Sometimes placing a small rock within the paper mâché gives it some weight and stability.
+Once the pieces are taped together, have them check to see if the model is balanced so it is still able to stand in place.
+Sometimes it won’t be able to stand at this point, but as the paper mâché is applied and it gets sturdier, be aware of how it stands and make any adjustments to make it stand.
+Sometimes placing a small rock in a foot within the paper mâché gives it some weight and stability.

-To make up the paper mâché use a container that is easy to reach into.
-Use flour and water or liquid starch or fabric softener, all three do a great job.
+To make up the paper mâché use a container that is easy to reach into and easy to clean.
+You can use a combination of flour and water or liquid starch or fabric softener, all three do a great job.